luisdiaz1997/jax-js/README.md

 const y = x.mul(4); // [4, 8, 12]
 ```

 It also lets you take derivatives like in JAX.
-(JIT support is coming soon.)

 ```js
 import { grad, numpy as np } from "@jax-js/jax";